gsoft-inc/wl-web-configs/docs/eslint/custom-configuration.md

 ## Disable a default rule

-You can disable a default rule by setting its value to `"off"`:
+You can disable a default rule by defining the rule locally with the `"off"` value:

 ```json #5-7 .eslintrc.json
 {